Procedurally Generating plant stems

 UV Mapping

 Another drawback we can now address is seamless texturing!
-Our goal will be to wrap a seamlessly tiling texture around the trunk, and make sure it blends at least a little reasonably between stem segments and branching.
-The first approach we can try is wrapping the one axis of the uv map radially around the trunk.
+Our goal will be to wrap a seamless tiling texture around the trunk and make sure it blends at least a little reasonably between stem segments and branching.
+The first approach we can try is wrapping the one axis of the UV map radially around the trunk.
 Luckily this part is pretty simple, we convert the angle to normalized coordinates in 0..1, and that's our x-coordinate!
 Easy... or so I thought.
-This approach actually requires an extra vertex in our circle mesh.
+This approach requires an extra vertex in our circle mesh.
 Because UVs interpolate between vertexes, the very last vertex at uv 4/5 will interpolate down to the first vertex's 0/5 coordinate.
 So we need to break the mesh at the 0-th vertex, to make sure the uvs interpolate correctly.

 This is what we're missing without our extra vertex.
-Fixed mesh is on the right, improperly wrapped circle meshes on the left.
+Fixed mesh is on the right, and improperly wrapped circle meshes are on the left.
 It might be hard to catch, but sections of the tree on the left are blurrier and stretched due to the UVs interpolating at a higher gradient than they should be.
 With this issue fixed, the plant is looking pretty decent!

 Texture Blending

 Texture blending between different textures is something we'll want.
-The fresh growth tips of a tree never looks the same as the more gnarled, aged bark of the trunk, and we need to represent this smoothly!
+The fresh growth tips of a tree never look the same as the more gnarled, aged bark of the trunk, and we need to represent this smoothly!

 To accomplish texture blending, we use the Extra Vertex Data l-system extension to indicate a texture-index in our shader, based on the depth of the L-system.
 In this case, we'll use 4 textures, each appearing less aged and more freshly grown.
 Here's the texture pallet itself, ordered top to bottom, left to right: